This is the third and last of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 The symbolic paradigm of ritual and its relation to everyday religious practice

-Let us now move on to the second half of our question.
+We move on now to the second half of our question.
 Why and how is symbolic practice, as Walker & Parry put it, ‘formative of right practice in terms of Christian living’?

 By ‘right practice’ our authors are evidently referring to action outside the ritual and symbolic sphere – the kind of action to which St Paul alludes in Romans 12.1 when he urges his Christian brothers and sisters to ‘present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.’
 Paul actually uses the term sacrifice here in what appears to be more than an entirely secondary and metaphorical sense.
 What does this ‘right practice of Christian living’ – this non-ritual sacrifice – consist in?

-By ‘formative of’’ Walker & Parry seem to imply that the symbolic action of the Eucharist has an influence of a special kind over our individual and collective practice.
+By ‘formative of’’ Walker & Parry indicate that the symbolic action of the Eucharist has an influence of a specific kind over our individual and collective practice.
 Through the Eucharist, it is implied, our everyday practice comes to participate in the sacrifice of Christ, to the extent of itself becoming ‘sacrifice’ in a more than figurative and metaphorical sense.
 The aim of the rest of our piece will be to specify the nature of this influence.

 Rather, in the following paragraphs, I shall treat our earlier conclusions as a point of departure – our conclusions, that is, that there is a sense of sacrifice that can properly be applied to both Christ’s action and our own, and that the Eucharist is the moment where his action engages with ours in such a way that the former could be said to be ‘formative’ of the latter.
-Granted this – and here we come to our chief concern in the rest of this piece – what is it specifically about symbolic action that would make it the means by which this ‘formative’ influence (i.e. ‘orthopraxia’) is achieved?
-Why the symbolic action of the Eucharist – what does its ‘formative’ power consist in?
+Granted this – and here we come to our chief concern in the rest of this piece – I ask what it is specifically about symbolic action that would make it the means by which such ‘formative’ influence (i.e. ‘orthopraxia’) is achieved.
+In short, why the symbolic action of the Eucharist – what is its ‘formative’ power?

 To put things in this way is once again – as with our previous investigation of sacrificial reproduction – to distance the perspective of theology, as commonly understood, and to encroach on the domain of the anthropology of religion.
-It is to embrace the idea that the manner in which the symbolic action of Christianity operates may not be specific to Christianity.
-Accordingly, I shall proceed here, as in my previous piece, by establishing the common ground of how symbolic ritual operates more widely (chiefly using the example of Islam), before going on to consider what renders Christianity distinctive.
+It is to embrace the idea that socio-symbolism in Christianity might operate in much the same way as socio-symbolism in other religions.

-This little rite, as you will remember, hardly amounts to what we normally think of as sacrifice.
-There is no slaughter of domestic beasts – just a coin offered up to a senior, who confers blessing on his juniors by sprinkling them with water that he blows across its surface, before pocketing the coin – an upward flow of resources in the shape of the coin; and the downward flow in the shape of blessing conferred.
-However, it is significant for the purposes of our argument here that the Merina do, in fact, also perform the grander kind of rituals to which the term sacrifice is more normally applied.
-Indeed, Maurice Bloch, our ethnographer here, introduces the tsodrano rite for its helpful analogy to those grander rituals, and as a means to explicating their meaning.
-In the eyes of the anthropologist, the small everyday practice conveniently encodes the socio-religious meaning he sees deployed on a larger scale elsewhere.
-The material wealth in this case may be just a coin, but the relationship signified by its upward movement, is one which, in other, more ceremonial contexts, finds more substantive material embodiment.
+This little rite – the tsodrano – hardly amounts to what we normally think of as sacrifice.
+There is no slaughter of domestic beasts – just a coin offered up to a senior, who confers blessing on his juniors by sprinkling them with water that he blows across its surface, before pocketing the coin.
+There is an upward flow of resources in the shape of the coin, and a downward flow in the shape of blessing conferred.
+It is significant for the purposes of our argument here that the Merina do, in fact, also perform the grander kind of rituals to which the term sacrifice is more normally applied.
+Indeed, Maurice Bloch, our ethnographer, introduces the tsodrano rite because of its helpful analogy to those grander rituals, and as a means to explicating their meaning.
+In the eyes of the anthropologist, the small everyday practice appears to encode the socio-religious meanings he sees expressed in other rituals.
+The material wealth may be just a coin, but the hierarchical relationships expressed are ones that, in other, more ceremonial contexts, find more substantive material embodiment.

 the gods and the spirits accept that the share of wealth and happiness that has been offered to them and had been hitherto destroyed in useless sacrifices should serve the poor and children.(5)

-There the socio-religious paradigm is the one encoded in the rituals described in my previous piece – namely, prayer and in the celebration of Eid sacrifice.
-As you will recall, the principal features of that paradigm are: 1. the offering of the whole self by each Muslim individual; 2. the exclusive destination of that offering to the one God – who, as recipient, stands absolutely apart from every human being; 3. the elimination of all priestly mediation.
+Here the socio-religious paradigm is encoded in the rituals described in my previous piece – namely, prayer and in the celebration of Eid sacrifice.
+As you may recall, its principal features are: 1. the offering of the whole self by each Muslim individual; 2. the exclusive destination of that offering to the one God – who, as recipient, stands absolutely apart from every human being; 3. the elimination of all priestly mediation.

 How can such actions be addressed to God if He is not the material beneficiary?